marromesc/miRPIPE/README.md

 OUTPUTS:

-The output will be in your batch folder.
+The output will be generated in the batch folder.
 Example: */working_dir/experiment/batch/batch_QUALITY_type_20SRP049635.bat*.
 Running it you will run BATCH_QUALITY script parallely for all the analysis indicated in the parameter file.

+**4. batch_boxplot_quality.sh**

+Creates the input to generate a boxplot to visualize the sequencation quality in the isoMiRs profiles.

+USAGE:

+*sh batch_boxplot_quality.sh /home/user/working_directory /path/to/SraRunTable.batt mean_or_min_or_noMM Q*

+OUTPUTS:

+The output will be generated in the logs folder.
+Example: */working_dir/experiment/logs/quality_boxplotting/SRR*.txt*.